 - Include a special section on serving the unique needs of adolescents.

 QFP integrates and fills gaps in existing guidelines for the family planning settings.
 QFP references numerous other clinical guidelines that are published by federal agencies, as well as guidelines released by professional medical associations.
 Quality family planning education, counseling and clinical services help to reduce unintended pregnancy and improve reproductive health and birth outcomes.

 - U.S. Selected Practice Recommendations for Contraceptive Use, 2016

 - U.S. Medical Eligibility Criteria for Contraceptive Use, 2016

 Preconception and other preventive services

-- Recommendations to Improve Preconception Health and Health Care 2006, CDC - PDF
+- Recommendations to Improve Preconception Health and Health Care 2006, CDC

 - U.S. Preventive Service Task Force